joelyancey/AlignEM/README.md

    `cd ~/Downloads/AlignEM-main/`

-   The AlignEM-main directory contains everything the program needs to run.
-It can be moved out of Downloads for convenient access in the future.
+   *The AlignEM-main directory contains everything the program needs to run.
+It can be moved out of Downloads.*
-5. In Terminal, run from AlignEM-main/ directory:
+5. In Terminal, run from AlignEM-main/:

    `conda env create -y -f macOS.yml`

-   It may take several minutes to build the pre-configured environment.
-This only must be done once.
+   *It may take several minutes to build the pre-configured alignment environment.*
-6. *Start here if preceding steps have already been completed*.
-In Terminal, run from AlignEM-main/ directory:
+6. <ins>**Launch AlignEM GUI**</ins>.
+In Terminal, run from AlignEM-main/:

-   Activate the pre-configured conda environment 'align-env':

    `conda activate align-env`

-   Launch AlignEM:

    `python3 alignem.py`

-   It may take several minutes for the AlignEM GUI to spool up.
+   *It may take several minutes for the AlignEM GUI to spool up.*